-Businesses that employ staff from the EU or elsewhere in the EEA need to consider how a no deal Brexit could affect them.
+Businesses that employ staff from the EU or elsewhere in the EEA need to consider how Brexit could affect them in light of the EU-UK trade deal.
 We’ve taken a look at the issues you might face and provided tips on how to minimise disruption for you and your employees.

 Will we still be able to employ EU nationals after the 31 December 2020 (end of the transition period)?

 The EU Settlement Scheme is open to citizens of the EU, Norway, Iceland, Lichtenstein and Switzerland (referred to as “EEA nationals/citizens”) and their family members who live in the UK before the end of the transition period.
-The scheme allows eligible people to obtain the UK immigration status they will need to live, work and study in the UK after the transition period (i.e. from 1 January 2021 onwards).
+The scheme allows eligible people to obtain the UK immigration status they need to continue living, working and studying in the UK after the transition period (i.e. from 1 January 2021 onwards).

 - An EEA national or their family member who have been living in the UK for a continuous period of five years (not having been absent from the UK for more than 180 days in any of those five years) can apply for settled status.